YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 Small pimples can appear after a hair transplant, especially when new hair begins pushing through the skin or when follicles become irritated.
 This can happen in the recipient area or donor area.

-For many patients, a small bump is not dangerous by itself.
+A small bump is not dangerous by itself.
 It may settle with gentle handling, proper washing, and the treatment advised by the surgeon.

 Do not squeeze bumps aggressively.
 Squeezing may push inflammation deeper, damage the skin surface, or create a small infection where there was only irritation before.